auth0/docs/articles/connections/passwordless/_includes/_setup-email.md

 4. Adjust settings for your **OTP Expiry** and **OTP Length**, and click **SAVE**.

 ::: warning
 If you choose to extend the amount of time it takes for your one-time password to expire, you should also extend the length of the one-time password code.
-Otherwise, an attacker has a larger window of time to attempt to guess a small code.
+Otherwise, an attacker has a larger window of time to attempt to guess a short code.
 :::

 #### Multi-Language Support